froala/angular-froalacharts/README.md

 ## Licensing

-The FroalaCharts React component is open-source and distributed under the terms of the MIT/X11 License.
+The FroalaCharts Angular component is open-source and distributed under the terms of the MIT/X11 License.
 However, you will need to download and include FroalaCharts library in your page separately, which has a [separate license](https://www.fusioncharts.com/buy).